My Recommendations for the Healthiest, Best Cat Food

-Holistic Select - any of the recipes without fish, but again using one with fish 1-2x/week will probably be no harm (unless your cat is allergic to fish).
 This is one of the the brands I use.
-My cats are fed canned once per day and raw once per day.
-This brand is a drier consistency, and therefore you are getting more food, less added water, more food for your dollar.
-I add a little water and mix well to make it smoother.
-Available at Amazon and Chewy.
+This brand is a drier consistency, and therefore you are getting more food for your dollar.
+I add a little water and mix to make it smoother.
+Holistic Select is available here at Amazon and Chewy.